Chart Color Schemes

 Infrastructure

-Yorke Peninsula - North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Yorke Peninsula - North has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects likely impacting the region: Riverbend Port Hughes, The Dunes Port Hughes, Kulpara Quarry Operations, and SA Public Housing Maintenance and Services Contracts.
-Relevant details are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that may impact the area: Riverbend Port Hughes, The Dunes Port Hughes, Kulpara Quarry Operations, and SA Public Housing Maintenance and Services Contracts.

 Professional plan users can use the search below to filter and access additional projects.